Faculty of Science, Engineering and Architecture

 - Alternate Therapeutics

-In addition, we are evaluating several plant extracts for anti-cancer activities.
+In addition, we have evaluated several plant extracts for anti-cancer activities.
 We have shown that treatment of cultured cancer cells with flaxseed oil promotes cellular apoptosis while treatment of non-malignant cultured cells has no significant effect.
-We have been characterizing the fatty acid components of flaxseed oil which appear to be critical for this effect.
+We characterized some of the fatty acid components of flaxseed oil which appear to be critical for this effect.

-We have also shown that a wide range of natural products or traditional medicines can inhibit cell growth or promote apoptosis in cancer cells.
-For example, studies looking at Nigella sativa, honey, Andrographis, Zingiber, Chaga mushroom, and Princes pine are in progress.
-Continuing work on these projects involves fractionation of the extract to identify active agents (or active combinations) and in determining the mechanistic targets of these agents.
+We also showed that a wide range of natural products or traditional medicines can inhibit cell growth or promote apoptosis in cancer cells.
+For example, studies looking at Nigella sativa, honey, Andrographis, Zingiber, Chaga mushroom, and Princes pine have been conducted.
+These projects involved fractionation of the extract to identify active agents (or active combinations) and determining the mechanistic targets of these agents.

 ● Adhesion-dependent signaling

-I have been studying the effects of integrin-dependent cell adhesion on cell signaling pathways in a variety of cell models since my graduate and postdoctoral studies.
-We have shown that cell adhesion to fibronectin-coated substrates activates a wide range of signaling molecules including PKC, PI 3-kinase, and ERK kinase pathways.
-We have also shown that cell differentiation can be induced by cell adhesion in a process dependent on changes in gene expression and the activation of PKC and MAP kinase signaling pathways.
-Continuing work on this project is set to examine the effect of cell adhesion on drug resistance in cancer cells, and on the promotion of pro-inflammatory effectors in immune cells.
+I studied the effects of integrin-dependent cell adhesion on cell signaling pathways in a variety of cell models since my graduate and postdoctoral studies.
+We showed that cell adhesion to fibronectin-coated substrates activates a wide range of signaling molecules including PKC, PI 3-kinase, and ERK kinase pathways.
+We also showed that cell differentiation can be induced by cell adhesion in a process dependent on changes in gene expression and the activation of PKC and MAP kinase signaling pathways.
+Other work on this project examined the effect of cell adhesion on drug resistance in cancer cells, and on the promotion of pro-inflammatory effectors in immune cells.
 Further, there appears to be significant “cross-talk” among these signaling pathways which is required to promote changes in cell behaviour in response to cell adhesion.

 ● Prognostic Biomarkers